pikapods/docs.pikapods.com/faq.md

 For security-related updates, we may do ad-hoc updates of single apps.

+## Minimum resource requirements
+When adding new apps, we set minimum resource requirements based on several factors:

+- The nature of the app and its resource usage
+- Recommendations from the app's authors and users
+- Our experience with users running the apps on PikaPods

+While some apps may work with lower specs initially, they might not provide the best user experience or may cause memory errors or slowness when using certain features.
+The minimum requirements we set aim to provide a good starting point for most users to ensure a smooth experience.

 ## Missing environment variables
 When adding new apps, we will add the most common and useful env vars from the start.
 Sometimes this doesn't include very specific or newly-added env vars.
 If you find that an env var you want to use is missing, just send us an email to to [hello@pikapods.com](mailto:hello@pikapods.com) and we will add it right away.